freeCodeCamp/freeCodeCamp/guide/english/sql/index.md

 SQL stands for Structured Query Language.
 It is the most common tool used to manipulate and manage data in a relational database (often referred to as a "SQL database").

 SQL is commonly pronounced "sequel."
 Its most popular variants are MySQL, PostgreSQL, and SQLite - a version of SQL which is commonly used for prototyping.
 It introduced the concept of accessing many records with one single command, using SQL Queries.
+We can filter out the data retrieved according to our requirement using filter clauses like WHERE.